sambhav07/Graph-Heist-using-NetGameSim/README.md

 - Remains operational until stopped, then unbinds from port and terminates actor system.

 ### 9. Results Writing
-- Used the `writeStatsToFile` function to output the final statistics and details of attacks to a specified file.
+- Used the `writeToLocalFile` and `writeToS3` function to output the final statistics and details of attacks to a specified file.

+## Steps and Workflow
 ![Description](https://drive.google.com/uc?export=view&id=1caa-G6PM2einhkms5zCKSJNs2FF_bpVz)

 ## Usage